cheminfo/nmrium-docs/docs/10_general/40_save/40_save_export.md

 ## Save Data

-The analyzed spectra can be saved as NMRium file (text file) for further processing.
+The analyzed spectra can be saved as a NMRium file (text file) for further processing.
 Click the export button and then select the **save as** (NMRium) button.
 There are several possibilities to choose how to save the data:

 - compressed
 - pretty format